-• You may add pages or lines to each category as needed.
+- You may add pages, rows or lines to each category as needed. - Do not delete columns of required information.
+All columns are required.

 Level of participation

 - In categories 2 through 8, identify your level of participation in each activity. - The levels are: